7 Types of Software Bugs and Errors

 Conclusion

 In conclusion, software bugs and errors are inevitable in the world of software development.
-However, with the right approach, they can be identified, fixed, and even prevented.
+However, with the right QA framework and approach, they can be identified, fixed, and even prevented.
 Ensuring the quality of software is not only a technical concern but also a business imperative.

 FAQs